MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

      --cleaned, -c         List only cleaned backup
      --computer HOSTNAME, -H HOSTNAME
                            List only match hostname or ip
-     --oneline, -o         One line output
+     --detail ID, -d ID    List detail of file and folder of specific backup-id --oneline, -o         One line output